riseupnet/riseup_help/README.md

 name is missing and it will ensure that the link is created with the correct language prefix.
 In haml, you can get the same effect using `link 'label' => 'page'`

+You should use the standard textile link markup for external links or links to files.

 Setting page properties
 ---------------------------------